 We get a lot of readers asking this question, so we put our research pro, Brittany, to the task.
 What we uncovered might surprise you –

 Prenatal Vitamins: “Optional Nostrums”

 In a nutshell:

-The only components of a prenatal multivitamin that pregnant women actually “need” are folic acid, (maybe) iron, and (probably) vitamin D. We discuss calcium and DHA as well and take a closer look at each below.
+The only components of a prenatal multivitamin that pregnant women actually, definitively “need” are folic acid, (maybe) iron, and (probably) vitamin D — but virtually everyone takes (and recommends) a prenatal multivitamin.